games-automata-play/games-automata-play.github.io/drafts/2018-04-02-fundamental_theorem.md

 author:     Nathana&euml;l Fijalkow
 ---

-<p class="intro"><span class="dropcap">W</span>e state and prove the fundamental theorem of statistical learning, which says that a class of functions is learnable
+<p class="intro"><span class="dropcap">W</span>e state and prove the fundamental theorem of statistical learning, which says that a class of functions is learnable,
 if and only if it has finite VC dimension.</p>

 This post uses all the notations of the [previous post]({{ '/blog/VC' | prepend: site.baseurl }}).